jotavare/42-resources/README.md

 - [Thonny](https://thonny.org) - Thonny is an IDE for Python that is designed for beginners.
 - [Sublime Text](https://www.sublimetext.com) - Sophisticated text editor for code, markup and prose.
 - [Replit](https://replit.com) - Write and run code in 50+ languages online with Replit, a powerful IDE, compiler, & interpreter.
-- [JSFiddle](https://jsfiddle.net) - Test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor.
+- [JSFiddle](https://jsfiddle.net) - Test your JavaScript, CSS, HTML or CoffeeScript online with the JSFiddle code editor.
 - [CodeSandbox](https://codesandbox.io) - Cloud development platform that empowers developers to code, collaborate and ship projects of any size from any device in record time.
 - [CodeAnywhere](https://codeanywhere.com) - Cross Platform Cloud IDE and it has all the features of Desktop IDE but with additional features.
-- [StackBlitz](https://stackblitz.com) - Instant fullstack web IDE for the JavaScript ecosystem.
+- [StackBlitz](https://stackblitz.com) - Instant full-stack web IDE for the JavaScript ecosystem.
 - [AWS Cloud9](https://aws.amazon.com/pt/cloud9) - Cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 - [Gitpod](https://www.gitpod.io) - Cloud development environment for teams to efficiently and securely develop software.
 - [Eclipse Theia](https://theia-ide.org) - Framework for building tools and IDEs.
 - [GitHub Codespaces](https://github.com/features/codespaces) - Use Visual Studio Code, Jupyter, or JetBrains with the editor, terminal, debugger, version control, settings sync, and all of your extensions.
 - [JetBrains Space](https://www.jetbrains.com/space) - A complete software development platform, collaboration, and team and project management.
 - [CodeTasty](https://codetasty.com) - Powerful online code editor in the cloud.
-It supports over 40 languages, including PHP, Node.JS, Python, Java, Ruby, C.
+It supports over 40 languages, including PHP, Node.JS, Python, Java, Ruby, and C.
 - [PaizaCloud](https://paiza.cloud/en) - Cloud IDE.
 Supports programming languages, including C, C++, PHP, Ruby, Perl, Python, JavaScript com Node.js e Go.
 - [Scrimba](https://scrimba.com) - Interactive courses and tutorials that will teach you React, Vue, Angular, JavaScript, HTML, CSS, etc.
 - [CodePen](https://codepen.io) - Social development environment for front-end designers and developers.